soniamitchell/hugo_source_files/content/post/2020-11-06-vscode-liveshare.md

 ![0](/vscode_liveshare/1_extension.png)

-While you're there, if you're intending to work in R, you may aswell install:
+While you're there, if you're intending to work in R, you may as well install:
 * the "R" Yuki Ueda extension and
 * the "R LSP Client" REditorSupport extension.
 ## Step 2 - Share a session